-Both officers rushed inside the restaurant and begun efforts to resuscitate the woman by administrating CPR immediately.
+Both officers rushed inside the restaurant and tried to resuscitate the woman by administrating CPR immediately.
 The spokesperson also stated that Officer Maldonado had served as a reserve fireman.

-After a few minutes, the paramedical team reached the scene; they carried out the treatment of woman moved her immediately to the city hospital.
+After a few minutes, the paramedical team reached the scene; they treated the woman and moved her immediately to the city hospital.
 According to the statement, the woman revived breathing on her own later.

 Los Angeles city fire Capt.
 Jeff Easton stated, “The successful resuscitation of this elderly citizen can be directly attributed to the quick and efficient CPR initiated by the LAPD officers,”

 CPR training is an essential skill for police officers to possess.
 Not only is it important for police officers to be able to provide basic life support techniques to victims of accidents or medical emergencies, but it also is necessary for their own safety.
 Police officers often encounter exposure to hazardous materials and medical emergencies, such as cardiac arrest and heart attacks.
 In these situations, having the knowledge to provide CPR can be the difference between life and death for both the officer and the victim.